Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 * 'DNS Query Name Minimisation to Improve Privacy' [@!RFC7816] referred to here as simply 'QNAME minimization'

-### Documents with the potential to decrease DNS privacy
+## Potential decreases in DNS privacy

 These documents relate to functionality that could provide increased tracking of user activity as a side effect: